-Given that the best time to see the Northern Lights is in Winter, and this time of year tends to be pretty cold in Greenland, it is important to pack carefully so that you can fully enjoy your experience.
+Given that the best time to see the Northern Lights is during Winter, and that this time of year tends to be pretty cold in Greenland, it is important to pack carefully so that you can fully enjoy your experience.

 As always, layers are the key.
 Especially if you are snowshoeing out to your Northern Lights viewing location.
 The colder the weather, the more layers you are going to need.
-If anything, we suggest overdressing (you can always remove layers), but at a minimum make sure you have at least one of each of:
+If anything, we suggest overdressing because you can always remove layers.

-While snowshoeing, you will probably want to take off the mid-layer, but quickly put it back on again as soon as you reach your destination.
+If you are snowshoeing to your Northern Lights viewing point, you will probably want to take off the mid-layer while moving, but quickly put it back on again as soon as you reach your destination.

-For snowmobiling, the excursions often provide a heavy winter jacket and pants to keep you warm while on the the back of the machine - but make sure you double-check what is included in each tour.
+For snowmobiling, many tour operators provide a heavy winter jacket and pants to keep you warm while on the back of the machine – but make sure you double-check with them what is included in each tour.

 Are you ready to see nature’s brilliant light show in one of the most impressive places on Earth?
 Follow our 4 step plan:

-If your tour does not include flights from Denmark or Iceland, check out our how to fly to Greenland page, where you can also book your flights.
+- If your tour does not include flights from Denmark or Iceland, check out our how to get to Greenland page, where you can also book your flights.

 - Pack your bags with the above-recommended items, and we’ll see you here soon!